Data protection

 What is Instagram?

-We have integrated functions of Instagram to our website.
-Instagram is a social media platform of the company Instagram LLC, 1601 Willow Rd, Menlo Park CA 94025, USA.
-Since 2012, Instagram is a subsidiary company of Facebook Inc. and is a part of Facebook’s products.
-The inclusion of Instagram’s contents on our website is called embedding.
-With this, we can show you Instagram contents such as buttons, photos or videos directly on our website.
-If you open websites of our online presence, that have an integrated Instagram function, data gets transmitted to, as well as stored and processed by Instagram.
+We have integrated Instagram features on our website.
+Instagram is a social media platform of Instagram LLC, 1601 Willow Rd, Menlo Park CA 94025, USA.
+Instagram has been a subsidiary of Facebook Inc. since 2012 and is part of the Facebook products.
+The embedding of Instagram content on our website is called embedding.
+This allows us to show you content like buttons, photos, or videos from Instagram directly on our website.
+When you visit pages of our web presence that have an integrated Instagram feature, data is transmitted to Instagram, stored, and processed.
 Instagram uses the same systems and technologies as Facebook.
-Therefore, your data will be processed across all Facebook firms.
+Your data is thus processed across all Facebook companies.

-In the following, we want to give you a more detailed insight on why Instagram collects data, what data these are and how you can control data processing.
-As Instagram belongs to Facebook Inc., we have, on the one hand received this information from the Instagram guidelines, and on the other hand from Facebook’s Data Policy.
+In the following, we want to give you a closer insight into why Instagram collects data, what data is involved, and how you can largely control the data processing.
+Since Instagram belongs to Facebook Inc., we obtain our information from Instagram's policies on one hand, and from Facebook's data policies on the other.

-Instagram is one of the most famous social media networks worldwide.
-Instagram combines the benefits of a blog with the benefits of audio-visual platforms such as YouTube or Vimeo.
-To “Insta“ (how the platform is casually called by many users) you can upload photos and short videos, edit them with different filters and also share them to other social networks.
-Also, if you do not want to be active on Instagram yourself, you can just follow other interesting users.
+Instagram is one of the most well-known social media networks worldwide.
+Instagram combines the advantages of a blog with the benefits of audiovisual platforms like YouTube or Vimeo.
+You can upload photos and short videos on "Insta" (as many users casually call the platform), edit them with various filters, and share them on other social networks.
+And if you don't want to be active yourself, you can simply follow other interesting users.

 Why do we use Instagram on our website?

-Instagram is a social media platform whose success has skyrocketed within recent years.
-Naturally, we have also reacted to this boom.
+Instagram is the social media platform that has really taken off in recent years.
+And of course, we have reacted to this boom as well.
 We want you to feel as comfortable as possible on our website.
-Therefore, we attach great importance to diversified contents.
-With the embedded Instagram features we can enrich our content with helpful, funny or exciting Instagram contents.
-Since Instagram is a subsidiary company of Facebook, the collected data can also serve us for customised advertising on Facebook.
-Hence, only persons who are genuinely interested in our products or services can see our ads.
+Therefore, a varied presentation of our content is a matter of course for us.
+With the embedded Instagram features, we can enrich our content with helpful, fun, or exciting material from the Instagram world.
+Since Instagram is a subsidiary of Facebook, the collected data can also be useful for personalized advertising on Facebook.
+This way, our ads reach only people who are genuinely interested in our products or services.

-Instagram also uses the collected data for tracking and analysis purposes.
-We receive summarised statistics and therefore more insight to your wishes and interests.
-It is important to mention that these reports do not identify you personally.
+Instagram also uses the collected data for measurement and analysis purposes.
+We receive aggregated statistics and gain more insight into your wishes and interests.
+It is important to mention that these reports do not personally identify you.

 What data is stored by Instagram?

-Whenever you land on one of our sites, which have Instagram functions (i.e. Instagram photos or plugins) integrated to them, your browser automatically connects with Instagram’s servers.
-Thereby, data is sent to, as well as saved and processed by Instagram.
-This always happens, whether you have an Instagram account or not.
-Moreover, it includes information on our website, your computer, your purchases, the advertisements you see and on how you use our offer.
-The date and time of your interaction is also stored.
-If you have an Instagram account or are logged in, Instagram saves significantly more data on you.
+When you encounter one of our pages that has Instagram features (such as Instagram images or plugins) embedded, your browser automatically connects to Instagram's servers.
+Data is sent, stored, and processed by Instagram, regardless of whether you have an Instagram account or not.
+This includes information about our website, your computer, purchases made, advertisements you see, and how you use our offerings.
+Furthermore, the date and time of your interaction with Instagram are also stored.
+If you have an Instagram account or are logged in, Instagram stores significantly more data about you.

 Facebook distinguishes between customer data and event data.
-We assume this is also the case for Instagram.
-Customer data are for example names, addresses, phone numbers and IP addresses.
-These data are only transmitted to Instagram, if they have been “hashed” first.
-Thereby, a set of data is transformed into a string of characters, which encrypts any contact data.
-Moreover, the aforementioned “event data“ (data on your user behaviour) is transmitted as well.
-It is also possible, that contact data may get combined with event data.
-The collected data data is matched with any data Instagram already has on you.
+We assume that this is exactly the case at Instagram as well.
+Customer data includes, for example, name, address, phone number, and IP address.
+This customer data will only be transmitted to Instagram once you have been "hashed" beforehand.
+Hashing means that a data record is transformed into a string of characters.
+This allows contact details to be encrypted.
+Additionally, the aforementioned "event data" is also transmitted.
+"Event data" refers to data about your user behavior, as understood by Facebook – and consequently also Instagram.
+It may also happen that contact data is combined with event data.
+The collected contact data is matched with the data that Instagram already has about you.

-We assume data processing on Instagram works the same way as on Facebook.
-Therefore, if you have an account on Instagram or have visited www.instagram.com, Instagram has set at least one cookie.
-If this is the case, your browser uses the cookie to send information to Instagram, as soon as you come across an Instagram function.
-No later than 90 days (after matching) the data is deleted or anonymised.
-Even though we have studied Instagram’s data processing in-depth, we cannot tell for sure what exact data Instagram collects and retains.
+We assume that data processing at Instagram works the same way as at Facebook.
+This means: if you have an Instagram account or www.instagram.com visited, Instagram has at least set one cookie.
+If that is the case, your browser sends information to Instagram via the cookie as soon as you interact with an Instagram feature.
+At the latest after 90 days (after reconciliation), this data will be deleted or anonymized.
+Although we have dealt intensively with Instagram's data processing, we cannot say exactly which data Instagram collects and stores.

 Name: csrftoken